 State A5: Link Integrity Check.
-In this state, the HDCP Transmitter reads $R_i$ from the HDCP Receiver and compares that value against its value $R_i$ .
+In this state, the HDCP Transmitter reads R_i ' from the HDCP Receiver and compares that value against its value R_i .
 If the values are not equal, then the HDCP Receiver is incorrectly decrypting the transmitted stream.
-The $R_i$ value may be reread to allow for synchronization and $I^2$ C bus errors.
+The R_i ' value may be reread to allow for synchronization and I2C bus errors.
+The HDCP Transmitter may also check for a loss of synchronization with the HDCP Receiver (see Appendix C).
+If both the HDCP Transmitter and HDCP Receiver are capable of the Enhanced Link Verification option, the Pj values may be used to check for loss of synchronization more frequently than the Ri check.

-Transition A5:A4. $R_i$ ' from the HDCP Receiver correctly matches the expected value, Ri.
+Transition A5:A4.
+R_i' from the HDCP Receiver correctly matches the expected value, Ri.

-Transition A5:A0. $R_i$ from the HDCP Receiver does not match the expected value, $R_i$ , or the value was not returned to the HDCP Transmitter within 250 milliseconds from the initiation of the read operation.
+Transition A5:A0.
+R_i from the HDCP Receiver does not match the expected value, R_i , or the value was not returned to the HDCP Transmitter within 1 millisecond from the initiation of the read operation, or the loss of synchronization was detected using the Ri or Pj values.